cubewise-code/bedrock-5/README.md

 Bedrock 5 brings targeted updates to support TM1 v12+, including:
 - <b>Compatibility Fixes</b>: Adjustments for updated TM1 system behavior and function changes.
-- <b>Deprecated Processes</b>: Clear documentation of processes no longer required or supported in TM1 v12.
+- <b>Deprecated Processes</b>: Clear documentation of processes no longer required or supported in TM1 v12+.
 - <b>Modified Processes</b>: Existing processes updated to maintain their original functionality while aligning with new TM1 features and syntax.
 - <b>Updated Installation Guide</b>: Step-by-step instructions for deploying Bedrock 5 into your Planning Analytics environment.

 Note: Bedrock 5 is intended only for TM1 v12+ environments.
-For TM1 v11.x or PA 2.0.x, use Bedrock 4
+For TM1 v11.x or PA 2.0.x, use [Bedrock 4](https://github.com/cubewise-code/bedrock)

 ## Why Bedrock?
 With growing TM1 adoption, standardization is critical.
 Bedrock provides: